Turkey Itinerary: 7 Days

 Turkey Itinerary Day 2: Spend the second day of your trip in Istanbul.
 Take a cruise, enjoy a leisurely meal, and visit the other attractions on your list.
 We’ll be leaving Istanbul today for Cappadocia.
 Traveling by plane from Istanbul to Cappadocia is the most convenient option.
 Cappadocia is a region in Turkey’s heartland, not a city.
 Fly to Kayseri or Nevsehir in the late evening.
 They are an hour’s drive to most towns in the Cappadocia region.
 Stay overnight at Cappadocia.

 PS: The cheaper option is to take an overnight bus from Istanbul to Goreme, Cappadocia’s main downtown area.
 The bus ride takes approximately 11 hours, and you will arrive in Cappadocia on the third morning of our itinerary.
-You won’t be able to go on a hot-air balloon ride on the third day if you take the bus.
+If you take the bus, you won’t be able to go on a hot-air balloon ride on the third day.

 Turkey Itinerary Day 3: Get up very early so you can enjoy a spectacular sunset from your hot balloon.
 You are in for a once-in-a-lifetime experience.
 Explore the unique attractions of Cappadocia.
 Spend another night in Cappadocia.